Maps of Everyday

 Maps of Everyday presents an ”archive” with

-the traces of these repetitive daily activities that organize the
+the traces of the repetitive daily activities that organize the

 intimate world: notes we write so we don’t forget, shopping lists, hand-drawn